 Adopting energy efficient measures and restoring the health of the Great Lakes to protect the environment and resources for the future.

-Celebrating 10 years, the Joyce Awards honors four artists of color working in the Great Lakes region.
+Celebrating 10 years, the Joyce Awards honors three artists of color working in the Great Lakes region.

 Working to encourage citizens to participate in our democracy by promoting campaign finance reform, open and ethical government, fair and competitive elections and an independent judiciary, and balancing political influence.